 With 10,000 Baby Boomers turning 65 every day (and that statistic continuing until 2030) the trend of “aging in place” is now in full force and very fashionable!

-This makes sense for many reasons, so in this article, we will be going over the benefits of aging in place, which are many.
+As with everything, there are pros and cons to aging in place, but in this article, we will be going over the benefits of aging in place for senior citizens, which are many.

-Most older adults who have lived in their homes for decades have long ago paid off their mortgages.
-This makes it very attractive (and practical) to stay in place.
+Most older people who have lived in their homes for decades have long ago paid off their mortgage expenses.
+This makes it very attractive (and practical) to spend their golden years in their current home.

 |Average Monthly Expenses|